carterfunkhouser/PersonalWebsite/content/authors/Carter J. Funkhouser/_index.md

 ---
 # Display name
-title: Carter Funkhouser
+title: Carter J. Funkhouser

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
 role: Doctoral Candidate in Clinical Psychology